-The Passion-Driven Statistics E-Book – Second Edition is a container for the project-based curriculum.
+The Passion-Driven Statistics E-Book – Third Edition is a container for the project-based curriculum.
 It is broken into 15 chapters, each providing a brief overview of the previous chapter material, a summary of the upcoming topic, links to the video lessons, and a corresponding project assignment.

-The book can be downloaded with this link.
+A pdf version (Second Edition) can be downloaded with this link.

 The e-book can also be customized by downloading and editing the .iba file using free “iBook Author” software.
 Contact Lisa Dierker, firstname.lastname@example.org to request access to the .iba file.